Leonard Pearl Henderson House: History

 In 2017, Henderson-Johnson sold the house and property for $800,000 to the Partners Achieving Community Transformation (PACT, an organization that includes Ohio State, the city government, and the local housing authority), which aims to revitalize the area around the hospital.
 The house has been vacant for several years, and was not maintained under the organization's ownership.

 In August 2021, the Ohio State University approved plans to purchase the property, hoping for future development on the site.
 It purchased it from the Partners Achieving Community Transformation for $1 in January 2022.
 In August 2022, Ohio State proposed building a three-story, 80-bed, 86000 sqft rehabilitation center on a 2.6-acre site including the Henderson property, and which would require demolition of the Henderson House, despite Ohio State's ownership of a 5-acre site nearby.
 The hospital would open in 2025, replacing the 60-bed Dodd Rehabilitation Hospital on Ohio State's main campus.
 Amid news of the proposed demolition, Ohio State released a statement that it cherishes the site's history and would receive community input in finding a way to honor the location's history, stories, and legacy.
 In February 2023, the university proposed a zoning change to allow the hospital construction to the Near East Area Commission, and later announced it is postponing its project as submitted.

-The proposed demolition has spurred resistance from residents of the Near East Side area, as well as from the Columbus Landmarks Foundation.
+The proposed demolition spurred resistance from residents of the Near East Side area, as well as from the Columbus Landmarks Foundation.
+In May 2023, the university announced it was no longer considering demolishing the house.
+The Columbus Landmarks Foundation listed the Henderson House as an endangered site in June 2023, in the 2023 edition of its Most Endangered List.